Thursday, August 3, 2023

 Eric, Andy, Ryan Care and other team members in the junior class – and even guys a year behind them like Ben Welsh and Brice Willey – were serious about developing a winning mindset at South Newton High School in 2005.
 They were about ending the “we couldn’t care less” approach.

 “We said this (2004’s 1-9 season) isn’t going to happen again,” Rodriguez said.
 And a change was seen almost immediately when players reported for training camp in late summer 2005.
-In the summer months leading up to that camp, the serious players had worked out together most days, and they played in 7-on-7 competitions locally and in nearby states.
+In the months leading up to that camp, the serious players had worked out together most days, and they played in 7-on-7 competitions locally and in nearby states.
 (More on the 7-on-7s later.)

 At preseason camp in August, Rodriguez said, “the offense started clicking, and we’d gotten more mature with our defense.”